Contact us

 Risk Capital Versus Regulatory Capital

-• The concept of risk capital, which is intended to capture the economic realities of the risks a firm runs, should not be confused with regulatory capital.
+• We should not confuse the concept of risk capital, which is intended to capture the economic realities of the risks a firm runs, and regulatory capital.

 • First, regulatory capital only applies to a few regulated industries, such as banking and insurance companies, where regulators are trying to protect the interests of small depositors or policyholders.